servo/book/src/design-documentation/script/index.md

 # Script

-Servo is unique in that it uses garbage collection for some things that are non obvious.
-For example, every dom object (a struct with `#[dom_struct])` on it is controlled by spidermonkeys garbage collector.
-Extra care is to be taken when interacting with this.
-Which is what this document is about.
-While the garbage collector is complicated and has multiple modes we will assume for now the following.
-Whenever the GC runs, the rust program is stopped at whatever state it was in.
 Servo is unique in that it uses garbage collection for some things that are non-obvious.
-For example, every DOM object (a struct with `#[dom_struct])` is owned by SpiderMonkey's garbage collector.
+For example, every DOM object (a struct with `#[dom_struct]`) is owned by SpiderMonkey's garbage collector.
 This necessitates that the engine APIs that interact with these objects must be sound when garbage collection can occur at many points in the program.
-While [the garbage collector](https://firefox-source-docs.mozilla.org/js/gc.html) is complex and has multiple modes, we can assume that whenever the GC runs then the Rust program does not run concurrently.
+While [the garbage collector](https://firefox-source-docs.mozilla.org/js/gc.html) is complex and has multiple modes, we can assume that whenever the GC runs then the Rust program does not run.

 ## Rooting and rooted types